 To navigate the pages hover over the 'Conference' tab above to see the drop down menu.

 Have you considered being part of the BAA Annual Conference 2019 by sharing some of your own research within the programme?
-If you are a student and your Abstract is accepted you will qualify for free registration to attend conference.
+If you are a BAA student member and your Abstract is accepted you will qualify for free registration to attend conference.

 Why not consider presenting your own paper or poster.
 An integral part of the conference is always the free papers and posters.
 They provide the ideal opportunity for those working within the audiology field to share best practice, research and network with colleagues.
 If you have a project or piece of work you have been working on that you would like to share, then why not consider submitting an abstract for presentation as a poster or an oral presentation.